 - Compression.
 Tight-fitting clothing provides gentle muscle compression, which can help reduce muscle fatigue and improve blood flow.
 This can be especially helpful when muscles work hard on long or intense rides.

 - Muscle support.
 Some cycling clothing is designed with specific muscle support in mind, such as padding or support panels in the seat area or leg bands that provide extra support to the quadriceps muscles.

 - Stabilization.
 Tight-fitting clothing helps to stabilize muscles and reduce muscle oscillation, which helps to reduce muscle fatigue.

-Moisture-wicking materials are designed to pull moisture away from the skin and help it evaporate quickly.
-This can help keep the skin dry and prevent the feeling of being sweaty or sticky.
+Moisture-wicking materials are designed to remove moisture from the skin and help it evaporate quickly.
+This can help keep the skin dry and prevent feeling sweaty or sticky.

 In cycling, moisture-wicking materials are especially because they can help keep a cyclist cool and comfortable, even when working up a sweat.